chevereto/v3-docs/setup/system/environment.md

 ## System context variables

 Environment variables for the context where Chevereto system is being provided.
-Depending on where you run it, you may want to disable some sensitive functionality.
+Depending on where you run it, you may want to disable sensitive functionality.

 | Variable                      | Setting Key         | Example |
 | ----------------------------- | ------------------- | ------- |